mgcooper/baseflow/README.md

   - Type `msg = Setup('install')` at the command line then press enter.
   - Check `msg` for information about the installation.
 - If running in Octave, see `.octaverc` for recommended startup options.
 - Unit tests are located in `tests/`.
 From the top-level folder, they can be run in a matlab session by typing `runtests('tests')` at the command window and pressing enter.
 For verbose output and/or to enter debug mode on errors, type `runtests('tests', 'debug', true)`.
-From any folder, they can be run using the toolbox convenience function `bfra.runtests()` or `bfra.runtests('debug')`.
+From any folder, they can be run using the toolbox convenience function `baseflow.runtests()` or `baseflow.runtests('debug')`.
 - To use the toolbox in new Matlab sessions, navigate to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.

 For more options, see [Configuration](#configuration).